Vinblastine for Dogs

 • The success rate of vinblastine use in dogs with cancer depends upon the type of cancer being treated.

 • Vinblastine, like most chemotherapy, has side effects and we run the risk of those side effects when using the medication.
-Your veterinarian will consider the benefits and the side effects of the drug when planning to treat your dog’s cancer.
-They should make you aware of all risks associated with its use.

 • Your oncologist will do everything they can to minimize the side effects of vinblastine, which include vomiting, diarrhea, lack of appetite, peripheral nerve damage, decreased white blood cells, lowered immune function, and others.